flyteorg/flyte/rsts/deployment/gcp/opta.rst

 ************************************************
 **The Environment**
-To begin using Opta, please first `download the latest version <https://docs.opta.dev/installation/>`_ and all the listed prerequisites and make sure that you have `admin/fullwrite AWS credentials setup on your terminal <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html>`_.
+To begin using Opta, please first `download the latest version <https://docs.opta.dev/installation/>`_ and all the listed prerequisites and make sure that you have setup gcloud credentials locally as someone with admin privileges (run ``gcloud auth application-default login`` and ``gcloud auth login``).
-With that prepared, go to the `Opta AWS subdirectory <https://github.com/flyteorg/flyte/tree/master/opta/aws>`_ in the Flyte repo, and open up env.yaml in your editor.
+With that prepared, go to the `Opta gcp subdirectory <https://github.com/flyteorg/flyte/tree/master/opta/gcp>`_ in the Flyte repo, and open up env.yaml in your editor.
 Please find and replace the following values with your desired ones:

-* <account_id>: your AWS account ID
+* <project_id>: your GCP project id
-* <region>: your AWS region
+* <region>: your GCP region
 * <domain>: your desired domain for your Flyte deployment (should be a domain which you own or a subdomain thereof - this environment will promptyly take ownership of the domain/subdomain so make sure it will only be used for this purpose)
 * <env_name>: a name for the new isolated cloud environment which is going to be created (e.g. flyte-prod)
 * <your_company>: your company or organization's name